Concepts

 Segments

-Segments are filters that are predefined in the data model instead of a Cube query.
-They allow simplifying Cube queries and make it easy to re-use common filters across a variety of queries.
+Segments are pre-defined filters that are kept within the data model instead of a Cube query.
+They help to simplify queries and make it easy to reuse common filters across a variety of queries.

 To add a segment which limits results to completed orders, we can do the following: